-- managing administrative processes of the Faculty's taught programmes - acting as a central point of contact for staff and students seeking advice - offering programme-related operational support for academic teaching staff in departments
+- managing administrative processes of the Faculty's taught courses. - acting as a central point of contact for staff and students seeking advice. - offering course-related operational support for academic teaching staff in departments.

-It is important that you get to know the administrators who look after your particular programme, as they can often provide invaluable guidance on various aspects of the programme.
+It is important that you get to know the administrators who look after your course, as they can often provide invaluable guidance on various aspects of the course.
 If your administrator is unavailable then please speak to any other of our other administrators listed on our wiki page [here](#), all of whom will be very happy to help you.
-If you have any problems, then please contact one of the Programmes Officers or Managers.
+If you have any problems, then please contact one of the Courses Officers or Managers.